“Yeah, all Australian boys need a shed.

 Call it what you will – a garage, shed, workshop, pool room or man cave – every Aussie male either has one or wants one.

-If you already have a man cave, with the brutally hot Queensland summer just around the corner, what you really need next is cool, refreshing air-conditioning.
+If you already have a man cave, what you really need next is cool, refreshing man cave air conditioning to cope with the hot South East Queensland climate.

 Some blokes make do with ceiling fans, but unfortunately all fans do is push the hot, humid air around – it won’t cool the room and eliminate the humidity like a top brand air conditioner will.